lewagon/dotfiles/04-Front-End/06-HTTP-and-AJAX/03-AJAX-Autocomplete/README.md

 ## Background & Objectives

 This is our first AJAX exercise.
 We will build an input with autocomplete capability.
 What's that?
-Head out to [Algolia Places](https://community.algolia.com/places/) for an example: as soon as you type **one** character in the input field, you get autocomplete suggestions underneath.
+Head out to [Google](https://www.google.com/) for an example: as soon as you type **one** character in the input field, you get autocomplete suggestions underneath.

 We want to build an autocomplete input with **Dictionary words**